-Berkshire Hathaway Inc. (A)’s cash pile climbed to near-record levels in the third quarter as Chairman Warren Buffett extended his search for larger acquisitions.
+Berkshire Hathaway Inc. (A:US)’s cash pile climbed to near-record levels in the third quarter as Chairman Warren Buffett extended his search for larger acquisitions.

-Buffett, 82, has relied on stock picks and takeovers (5CA) to build Berkshire over the past four decades into a company valued at more than $200 billion.
-As the firm increased in size, the billionaire has focused on managing its biggest equity holdings, including stakes (5CA) in Wells Fargo & Co. and International Business Machines Corp., and finding multibillion-dollar acquisitions.
+Buffett, 82, has relied on stock picks and takeovers (5CA:US) to build Berkshire over the past four decades into a company valued at more than $200 billion.
+As the firm increased in size, the billionaire has focused on managing its biggest equity holdings, including stakes (5CA:US) in Wells Fargo & Co. and International Business Machines Corp., and finding multibillion-dollar acquisitions.

 Related story: Berkshire Profit Advances 72% on Buffett's Derivatives, Railroad

 “He’s elephant hunting,” said Jeff Matthews, author of “Secrets in Plain Sight: Business & Investing Secrets of Warren Buffett” and a Berkshire shareholder.
 “And there aren’t a lot of elephants around.”

 Berkshire’s more recent deals have included a building- insulation maker and food-distributor Meadowbrook Meat Co. as Buffett’s firm completed so-called bolt-on purchases that cost $1.8 billion in the first nine months of the year.

 “We do not believe that these acquisitions are material, individually or in the aggregate,” to the company’s financial statements, Berkshire said in the filing.